-However, even in this digital, efficient, and fast-paced impersonal business culture, there are those among us who run service operations or brick-and-mortar businesses based on personal interaction.
+However, even in this digital, efficient, and fast-paced impersonal business culture, there are those of us who run service operations or brick-and-mortar businesses based on personal interaction.

 Here are some tips on how to make the most of your personal interactions and grow your professional network within a small town: